rekeye/listify/README.md

 ## About project

-This project is an attempot on creting a spotify playlist creator and modifier
+This project is an attempt on creating a spotify playlist creator and modifier

 ## Stack